Technology Tales

 Let's start with an admission: the prototype Start Menu that we got in the initial Windows 10 Technical Preview was more to my liking.
 Unpinning all the tiles allowed the menu to collapse back to the sort of width that anyone familiar with Windows 7 would have liked.
 If there was a setting to expunge all tiles at once and produce this state, I would have been well happy.

-It was latter that we got to learn that Microsoft was not about consign the Windows 8 Modern interface entirely to history as many would have wanted.
-Some elements remain with us such as a Start Menu with a mandatory area for tiles and the ability to have it display full screen.
-Some are live but this can be turned off on a tile by tile basis and unneeded ones can be removed altogether.
-It is even possible to uninstall most apps by right clicking on a tile or other Start Menu entry and select the required option from the resulting context menu.
-For others, there is a command line alternative that uses Powershell to do removals.
+It was later that we got to learn that Microsoft was not about to consign the Windows 8 Modern interface entirely to history, as many would have wanted.
+Some elements remain with us, such as a Start Menu with a mandatory area for tiles and the ability to have it display full screen.
+Some are live, only for this can be turned off on a tile by tile basis and unneeded ones can be removed altogether.
+It is even possible to uninstall most apps by right-clicking on a tile or other Start Menu entry and selecting the required option from the resulting context menu.
+For others, there is a command line alternative that uses PowerShell to do removals.
 After this pruning, things were left in such a state that I have not been moved to restore Classic Shell so far.

-The Start Menu settings used be in the same place as those for the taskbar but they are found in the new Settings tool.
-Some are in the Personalisation section and it has its own Start subsection for setting full screen mode or highlighting of new apps among other things.
+While the Start Menu settings used to be in the same place as those for the taskbar, they are found now in the new Settings tool.
+Some are in the Personalisation section, and it has its own Start subsection for setting full screen mode or highlighting of new apps, among other things.
 The equivalent Colours subsection is where you find other settings like assigning background colours based on those in a desktop background image, which itself is assigned in it own subsection in the Personalisation area.

 Virtual Desktops

-Initially, I failed to see the point in how Microsoft implemented these and favoured Virtuawin instead.
+Initially, I failed to see the point in how Microsoft implemented these and favoured VirtuaWin instead.
 My main complaint was the taskbar showed buttons for all open apps regardless of the screen in which they are opened.
-However, that was changed so your taskbar shows different buttons for each virtual desktop, just like the way that Linux and UNIX do things.
-Switching between desktops may not be as smooth of those yet but the default setting is a move in the right direction and you can change it if you want.
+However, that was changed, so your taskbar shows different buttons for each virtual desktop, just like the way that Linux and UNIX do things.
+Switching between desktops may not be as smooth as those yet, but the default setting is a move in the right direction, and you can change it if you like.

 Cortana

-This was presented to the world as a voice operated personal assistant like Apple’s Siri but I cannot say that I am keen on such things so I decided to work as I usually do instead.
-Keyboard interaction works fine and I have neutered things to leave off web searches on Bing to use the thing much in the same way as the search box on the Windows 7 Start Menu.
-It may be able to do more than that but I am more than happy to keep my workflow unchanged for now.
-Cortana’s settings are available via its pop-up menu.
-Collapsing the search box to an icon to save space for your pinned and open applications is available from the Search section of the taskbar context menu (right clicking the taskbar produces this).
+Though this was presented to the world as a voice operated personal assistant like Apple's Siri, I cannot say that I am keen on such things, so I decided to work as I usually do instead.
+Keyboard interaction works fine, and I have neutered things to leave off web searches on Bing to use the thing much in the same way as the search box on the Windows 7 Start Menu.
+While it may be able to do more than that, I am more than happy to keep my workflow unchanged for now.
+Cortana's settings are available via its pop-up menu.
+Collapsing the search box to an icon to save space for your pinned and open applications is available from the Search section of the taskbar context menu (right-clicking the taskbar produces this).

 Settings

-In Windows 8.x, the Control Panel was not the only area for settings but remained feature complete but the same is not the case for Windows 10 where the new Settings panel is starting to take over from it.
-The two co-exist for now but it seems clear that Settings is where everything is headed.
+In Windows 8.x, the Control Panel was not the only area for settings but remained feature complete.
+However, the same is not the case for Windows 10 where the new Settings panel is starting to take over from it.
+Though the two co-exist for now, it seems clear that Settings is where everything is headed.

-The Personalisation section of the tool has been mentioned in relation to the Start Menu but there are plenty of others.
-For instance, the Privacy one is one that definitely needs reviewing and I found myself changing a lot of the default settings in there.
-Naturally, there are some other sections in Settings that need hardly any attention from most of us and these include Ease of access (accessibility), Time & language, Devices and Network & Internet.
-The System section has a few settings like tablet mode that may need review and the Update & security one has backup and recovery subsections that may be of interest.
+Though the Personalisation section of the tool has been mentioned in relation to the Start Menu, there are plenty of others.
+For instance, the Privacy one is one that definitely needs reviewing, and I found myself changing a lot of the default settings in there.
+Naturally, there are some other sections in Settings that hardly need any attention from most of us and these include Ease of Access (accessibility), Time & language, Devices and Network & Internet.
+The System section has a few settings like tablet mode that may need review, while the Update & security one has backup and recovery subsections that may be of interest.
 The latter of these is where you find the tools for refreshing the state of the system following instability or returning to a previous Windows version (7 or 8.x) within thirty days of the upgrade.

 Migrating to Windows 10